dqhieuu/pg-explore/README.md

 ![Demo screenshot](./public/demo2.png)

-I just built a local-first toolbox for my data analysis needs, and made it runnable locally on the browser with a [PGlite](https://github.com/electric-sql/pglite) backend!
+I just created a local-first toolbox for my data analysis needs and made it runnable locally on the browser with a [PGlite](https://github.com/electric-sql/pglite) backend!
 Some cool features:

-- Create your Postgres database in seconds and perform your query directly in your browser (thanks to PGLite)
+- Create your Postgres databases in seconds and perform your query directly in your browser (thanks to PGlite)
-- Drag and Drop your CSV, JSON files into the app and instantly have them as database tables.
+- Drag and drop your CSV, JSON files into the app and instantly have them as Postgres tables.
-- Pasting Excel data into the app's table editor also works, too!
+- Data grid editor allows you to edit your data in a table-like way.
-- With the tables you created, chat with the AI to create a query for your needs, for example, "Get PnL of each location, grouped by month.", then execute that query with one click!
+- With the tables you created, chat with the AI to create a query for your needs, for example, "Find the average salary per department," then execute that query with one click!
-- You can also provide your own AI by setting the custom endpoint!
+- Provide your own AI by setting the custom endpoint.
-- Your SQL queries and imported table data are managed as app files, and you can create an execution workflow with those files.
+- Your SQL queries and imported table data are treated as app files, and you can create an execution workflow with those files.
 - Some DDL languages such as [DBML](https://dbml.dbdiagram.io/home) are also supported.
 - Postgres extensions are supported.
-- You can manage multiple databases at once!

 This web app is still unfinished (usable but expect bugs) and under active development.
 In the future, I will make it able to:
 - Visualize current database tables.